astorDev/archi/dotnet-config-sources/index.md

 docker compose up -d
 ```

-With the PostgreSQL now deployed on the `localhost`.
-All we need to do is to find a place where we can place the `localhost` connection so that it is used only when a developer runs the app locally e.g. for debugging. `launchSettings.json` serves exactly this purpose.
+With the PostgreSQL now deployed on the `localhost`, all we need to do is to find a place where we can place the `localhost` connection so that it is used only when a developer runs the app locally e.g. for debugging. `launchSettings.json` serves exactly this purpose.
 So, if we'll update the content of the file to:

 ```json
 {